pritisolanki/helpApp/README.md

-## This exercise is connecting to remote server using nodeJs net package
+## This exercise is about connecting to remote server using nodeJs net package

 ## How to run
 ``` node app.js```